 What We're Doing

-Events, new research and new listings will mark out suffrage landmarks and celebrate 100 years of the vote for women.
+Events, new research and new listings will mark out suffrage landmarks and celebrate 100 years since the first women were granted the right to vote.

-Experts at Historic England have teamed up with academics from the University of Lincoln.
-Together we're researching the sites of sabotage which witnessed suffrage activity.
+Experts at Historic England have teamed up with academics from the University of Lincoln to research the sites that witnessed the struggle for suffrage.
 This research will inform updates on currently listed sites as well as potentially create new listings.

 As esteemed and cherished buildings became sites of sabotage during protests, they gained new relevance.
 At the National Gallery, St Stephen’s Hall at Westminster, and the Orchid House at Kew Gardens, suffragettes were loudly saying that no tradition or location was off-limits to them.
 Indeed the foundations of the social order, represented by these sites, needed to be shaken.